Looking for an employer of record in Spain? Here’s what you need to know

 • Digital nomad permit: For individuals who work remotely from Spain for a company based outside of Spain

 The cost of a work permit in Spain varies depending on the country of residence and the permit being applied for.
-However, the consular visa fee for U.S. residents applying for a highly-qualified visa is currently $190
+Costs usually include a residence permit application fee and a consular visa fee.

 Background check in Spain

-While running background checks on new employees is not a legal requirement in Spain, itโ€™s an increasingly common process among employers.
+While running background checks on new employees is not a legal requirement in Spain, it’s an increasingly common process among employers.

 Popular types of employee background checks in Spain include: